Operations of the Main Intelligence Administration (GRU)

 Glavnoye Razvedyvatelnoye Upravlenie (GRU)

+After the events in Ukraine, trust had returned to the Russian military intelligence service of the GRU, which became a secret weapon of Vladimir Putin.
+It is this organization, shrouded in unseemly glory, that was most responsible for destabilizing the Donbas.
 Hybrid warfare is an evolution of earlier indirect, proxy and covert wars.
 It is a way of expanding territory and pushing geopolitical agenda with every means possible up to the point of an overt military action.
 The Russian intervention in Ukraine generated much debate about the use and effectiveness of hybrid warfare, a type of warfare widely understood to blend conventional/unconventional, regular/irregular, and information and cyber warfare.

 The term ‘hybrid warfare’ appeared at least as early as 2005 and was subsequently used to describe the strategy used by the Hezbollah in the 2006 Lebanon War.
 Since then, the term “hybrid” has dominated much of the discussion about modern and future warfare, to the point where it has been adopted by senior military leaders and promoted as a basis for modern military strategies.

-The gist of the debate is that modern adversaries make use of conventional/unconventional, regular/irregular, overt/covert means, and exploit all the dimensions of war to combat the Western superiority in conventional warfare.
+The gist of the debate is that modern adversaries make use of conventional / unconventional, regular / irregular, overt / covert means, and exploit all the dimensions of war to combat the Western superiority in conventional warfare.
 Hybrid threats exploit the “full-spectrum” of modern warfare; they are not restricted to conventional means.

 As the conflict in Ukraine illustrated, hybrid conflicts involve multilayered efforts designed to destabilise a functioning state and polarize its society.
 Unlike conventional warfare, the “centre of gravity” in hybrid warfare is a target population.
 The adversary tries to influence influential policy-makers and key decision makers by combining kinetic operations with subversive efforts.
 The aggressor often resorts to clandestine actions, to avoid attribution or retribution.
 Without a credible smoking gun, NATO might find it difficult to agree on an intervention.